wizardy0ga/Cyber-Kill-Chain/README.md

 # Reconnaissance

 Recon is the first stage in the cyber kill chain model.
-During this stage, the attacker will enumerate their target both passively and actively with the goal of collecting as much information about the target organization as possible.
-In active recon, the attacker will make contact with with their target through various ways such as portscanning internet facing devices or contacting the organization.
-In passive recon, the attacker relies entirely on OSINT to collect information about their target rather than what the data the collected from ineracting with the target.
+During this stage, the attacker will enumerate their target either passively or actively with the goal of collecting as much information about the target organization as possible.
+In active recon, the attacker will make contact with their target through various methods such as port scanning internet facing devices or contacting the organization.
+In passive recon, the attacker makes no contact with the target and relies entirely on OSINT to collect information about their target.
 When the attacker feels that an actionable vulnerability has been found, they will move into the second phase of the kill chain.

 # Weaponization